piles and haemorrhoid

 How to do:

-• Rest your forehead on the mat.
+• Rest the forehead on the mat.

 5. Bhujangasana (Cobra Pose)